GaryMcD/Learning-Rust-A-Lesson-in-Humility/01/README.md

 "`println!`"

 Uh... what is with the exclamation point?
-To Google we go! "`! in rust`" returns:
+To Google we go! :mag: "`! in rust`" returns:

 [Reference](https://doc.rust-lang.org/book/appendix-02-operators.html)
 | Operator | Example | Explanation |